 Just as there are many ways to prepare pork (and many different cuts of meat) there are plenty of ways to prepare and serve lechon after it has finished roasting.
 It can be eaten right off of the carcass with a side of sinangag (garlic fried rice) or the leftovers can be added to dishes like sinigang or paksiw na lechon.

 Our favorite was lechon kawali which is crispy fried pork belly served with two dipping sauces: toyomansî (a spicy sweet combination of soy sauce, calamansi juice, and diced chili peppers) and mang tomas (made from ground up pork liver).

 9. Pancit Guisado

-Pancit guisado is basically just fried noodles and you’ll see them offered at almost every restaurant you visit.
+Another famous Filipino food, Pancit guisado is basically just fried noodles and you’ll see this dish offered at almost every restaurant you visit.
 They typically come in three varieties: pancit canton, pancit bihon, and bam-i.

 - Pancit canton has thick noodles

 - Bam-i is a combination of the two